sixuanhan/tse/querier/DESIGN.md

  3. *validateQuery*, which checks a parsed query for correct syntax.
  4. *printQuery*, which prints the 'clean' query for user to see.
  5. *searchIndex*, which goes through the index, keeping track of the result as it goes, and prints the ranking as the result.
+ 6. *process_and_sequence*, the helper function of *searchIndex*, which calculate the result of and and-sequence.
- 6. *countersAndMerge* (and its helper function), which merges two counters with AND logic (looks for identical keys in two counters and taking the minimum value as the new value).
+ 7. *countersOrMerge* (and its helper function), which merges two counters with OR logic (looks for identical keys in two counters and taking the sum of values as the new value).
- 7. *countersAndMerge* (and its helper function), which merges two counters with OR logic (looks for identical keys in two counters and taking the sum of values as the new value).
+ 8. *countersAndMerge* (and its helper function), which merges two counters with AND logic (looks for identical keys in two counters and taking the minimum value as the new value).
+ 9. *printResult*, which ranks the result from the query and prints to the user.

 And some helper modules that provide data structures: